poldham/databricks/README.md

 # Databricks with RStudio using Github

 This is an example repo for accessing and storing files in RStudio on the master node of a [Azure Databricks Spark Cluster](https://azure.microsoft.com/en-gb/services/databricks/).
-If you have found this repo you will probably have been reading the [excellent Databricks documentation](https://docs.databricks.com/) but are looking for more info for RStudio.
+If you have found this repo you will probably have been reading the [excellent Databricks documentation](https://docs.databricks.com/) but are looking for more info for working with RStudio.

 The repo will help you to use Github to import files from a repo and to push files to a repo.
 If you are unfamiliar with Github read Jenny Bryan and Jim Hester's [Happy Git and GitHub for the useR](https://happygitwithr.com/).